-Ipponsugi Kawashima is a Japanese restaurant in Nanao City, located almost in the center of Noto Peninsula in Ishikawa Prefecture.
+Ipponsugi Kawashima is a one-star Japanese restaurant in Nanao City, located almost in the center of Noto Peninsula in Ishikawa Prefecture.

 Hailing from Nanao City, Chef Toru Kawashima recreates the energy of historical Ipponsugi Street through his food.
 Born into a culinary family, Kawashima attended and graduated from Tsuji Culinary Institute in Osaka, continuing his studies in Osaka and Kyoto.
 “I learned the basics of Japanese cuisine thoroughly, and acquired an obsession with dashi (soup stock), learned about Japanese sake and dinnerware, management and service”, he says.
 During his apprenticeship, he won the Grand Prize at the Osaka Grand Prix in 2013, before being chosen as a finalist at RED U-35, one of Japan’s largest contests for young cooks.
 He was also awarded a GOLD EGG.

 Returning to his hometown, he experienced heading up a large-scale restaurant kitchen as head chef of Kappo Yoimachi in Wakura Onsen Nihon no Yado Notoraku, before striking out on his own and opening Ipponsugi Kawashima in July 2020.
 “I want to cherish the relationship between people, as Ipponsugi Street that used to be crowded with people is close to the port,” Kawashima says.

 He also uses local ingredients from Noto: “The seafood from Noto is wonderful.
 The vegetables and seafood from Noto have such great potential that they were designated as a World Agricultural Heritage Site in 2011.
 I try to make simple dishes so that I can bring out the best in addition to telling the good things,” he explains.